stellarwp/kadence-blocks/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Fix: Jerky Accordion Animation.

 = 1.2.9 =
-* Add: Fix some of the Accordion styling.
+* Fix: some of the Accordion styling.

 = 1.2.8 =
 * Add: New Accordion block!